The Asquith Way for Maths

 • For all children to make choices about the maths they use and be able to apply with confidence

-It is our intent to ensure that all children have access to a high-quality maths curriculum that is both challenging and enjoyable and raise children’s aspirations.
-Our maths curriculum is carefully planned to enable children to build on their prior knowledge at each stage of their journey through the school.
 Learning from mistakes, building resilience and encouraging inquisitiveness is at the heart of our maths teaching.
 We strongly believe that anyone has the aptitude to learn maths, and our curriculum is carefully planned to ensure small steps of progression so that each child has every opportunity to be challenged, to deepen their mathematical learning and to reach their potential.

 Implementation

 We deliver a broad and balanced mathematical curriculum that follows the White Rose Maths blocks of learning from Reception through to Year 6.
 This ensures a consistent approach, with each unit of work carefully planned to build on the prior year’s learning.
 This includes elements of number, calculation, fractions, geometry, measures and statistics.
 A wide range of resources (White Rose Maths, Classroom Secrets, NCETM, and Nrich ) are used to support the delivery of lessons and there are regular opportunities to use concrete, pictorial and abstract resources to represent mathematical concepts.
-Basic skills are developed in arithmetic lessons to develop mathematical fluency and there is a focus on the secure knowledge of mathematical vocabulary to broaden and deepen understanding.
-Moreover, in our teaching across the curriculum, we implement a range of mathematical skills so that children can see the relevance of maths in enabling them to advance in the real world.

 Throughout our school, we develop children’s understanding of mathematical concepts by implementing concrete, pictorial and abstract teaching methods.
 Children firstly experience mathematical concepts through hands-on experience of concrete resources.
 When they are ready, they move on to pictorial representations which support their understanding.
 Abstract methods are only introduced when children show a secure grasp of the concept at the concrete and pictorial.
+The school's calculation policy is planned around this approach and can be found in the left-hand menu.

 We implement daily opportunities for reasoning and problem-solving within maths lessons and children are given opportunities to explain and justify their problem-solving decisions.
 There is an expectation that children will use the correct mathematical vocabulary, and this is modelled by teaching staff.
 Our school’s strong focus on growth mind-set means that children are encouraged to persevere with complex problems and learn from their mistakes.